-15 A proposed activity is classified as Category C if it is not expected to have potential adverse environmental impacts.
+&lt;sup>15 A proposed activity is classified as Category C if it is not expected to have potential adverse environmental impacts.

-16 A proposed activity is classified as Category B if its potential adverse environmental impacts on human populations or environmentally important areas--including wetlands, forests, grasslands, and other natural habitats--are less adverse than those of Category A projects.
+&lt;sup>16 A proposed activity is classified as Category B if its potential adverse environmental impacts on human populations or environmentally important areas--including wetlands, forests, grasslands, and other natural habitats-are less adverse than those of Category A projects.
 These impacts are site-specific; few if any of them are irreversible; and in most cases mitigation measures can be designed more readily than for Category A projects.

-evaluation.
+Only fully completed and electronically submitted Applications will be considered for further evaluation.
 If applicable, the Applicants may be given 5 to 10 calendar days for addressing clarifications requested by GITA depending on the complexity of the request imposed by the Implementing Agency.
 In case the above-mentioned deadline is not respected, the Georgia's Innovation and Technology Agency reserves a right not to consider the application for further evaluation.
 Applicants will be informed on the outcomes of the desk review by email and through the Matching Grants web portal.